jrusso1020/anakin/content/blog/technical-software-interview-tips/index.md

 ---
 title: Technical Software Engineer Interview Tips
 date: "2020-02-17"
 description: Software engineering interviews can be incredibly stressful and difficult.
 Recently, I went looking for a new job and threw myself back into this anxiety inducing process.
 In order to perform better in my interviews I came up with a 7 step game plan for technical interviews.
 This is by no means a fool proof guide to passing technical interviews, but can definitely help you to perform better.
-Previously I discussed some ways I prepared for these interviews [here](/preparing-for-software-engineering-interviews/).
 tags: ["interviews", "tips", "technical interviews", "software engineering interviews"]
 ---
 ### Background